evgenievp/SirmaSpringExam/README.md

 5. Bonus Features

-   Questions are shuffled every time the quiz is loaded.
-This functionality ensures that when you go back and forward, you won’t see the same question in the same order.
    Next/Previous buttons for navigating between questions.
     Questions are loaded from CSV file.
     CSV file is generated with help of AI.